rugsmunny/JAVA22-TDD-Miniprojekt1-Karim-Sendesni/README.md

   It's possible to test every minute detail, even create a single test that covers everything.
   However, striking the right balance without having super test classes or methods was the real challenge._

-  _Making that decision was the most difficult part."_

 # Test Overview